-You have been invited to participate in an interview to discuss your study participation in the Behavioral Aspects of PrEP Counseling for Intermittent Exposure (HPTN 067) study.
+You have been invited to participate in an interview to discuss your study participation in the ADAPT study: A Phase II, Randomized, Open-Label, Pharmacokinetic and Behavioral Study of the Use of Intermittent Oral Emtricitabine/Tenofovir Disoproxil Fumarate Pre-Exposure Prophylaxis (PrEP) (HPTN 067).
 A Key Informant Interview is an individual discussion about a specific set of topics.
 The purpose of this interview is to help us learn more about:

-- Perceived feasibility and acceptability of each of the regimens (pill-taking schedule) - Facilitators and barriers to pill-taking overall and in relation to specific regimens - Preferred regimen - Best strategies to support pill-taking - Continued condom use in the context of PrEP trials - Best strategies to support staff and counselors working with PrEP users information we learn will help us reduce the number of people who become infected with HIV in the future
+- Perceived feasibility and acceptability of each of the regimens (pill-taking schedule) - Facilitators and barriers to pill-taking overall and in relation to specific regimens - Preferred regimen - Best strategies to support pill-taking - Continued condom use in the context of PrEP trials - Best strategies to support staff and counselors working with PrEP users information we learn will help us reduce the number of people who become infected with HIV in the future.

-Two persons per study arm at each of the two study centers will participate in key informant interviews after they have completed their Week 34 visit.
-This means a total of six participants at [insert site] and an additional six participants at [site 2].
+Two persons per study group at each of the three study centers will participate in key informant interviews after they have completed their Week 34 visit.
+This means a total of six participants at [insert site] and an additional twelve participants at [site 2, site 3].
 The information from these interviews will help us better understand what we learn from the rest of the study.
 We hope the